Bearing-Distance Flocking with Zone-Based Interactions in Constrained Dynamic Environments: Zone-Based Flocking Model

 \end{enumerate}

 In the Reynolds \textit{boids} model, separation is local, with agents maintaining a close yet safe distance from flockmates to ensure cohesion without overcrowding.
 In addition to local separation, strategic separation involves adopting a larger distance from potentially dangerous alien agents to ensure safety and gain a tactical edge.
-Local alignment shifts individual speeds toward those of their neighbors, creating a feedback loop that eventually stabilizes the flock’s global speed.
+Local alignment shifts individual speeds toward those of their neighbors, creating a feedback loop that eventually stabilizes the global speed of the flock.
 When some agents alter their speeds, their neighbors adjust accordingly, resulting in a new global speed.
 For smooth and coordinated group motion in a flock, it is essential to maintain a cohesive global speed tailored to the flock's specific purpose, such as foraging or escaping predators.
-We model natural predator phenomena as alien agents, which indisputably cause collisions, fragmentation, and the dispersal of flock agents.
+We model natural predator phenomena as alien agents that invariably cause collisions, fragmentation, and the dispersal of flock agents.
 These interaction rules define each agent's behavior, from interactions with nearby flockmates to avoidance of threats, obstacles, or boundaries, and adaption with the global flock speed.
-The interplay of repulsive and attractive forces created by these rules produces the collective motion characteristic of real-world flocking behavior.
+The interplay of repulsive and attractive forces created by these rules produces the collective motion characteristic of flocking behavior in the real world.